MichaelBelgium/mybb_to_flarum/README.md

 ## To do
 * posts that are in bbcode should be converted
 * only categories and their forums will be converted, subforums under forums should be too
+* participants_count should be filled in when migrating threads to discussions